'Memories from worlds yet to be inhabited' collects the research from Hugo López Silva

 Proposed topic

-This research explores the agency of the Atlantic Forest, a territory that stretches along the coast of South America, for repositioning urban research and action, revisiting its intersections into the past, present and future of socio-spatial transformation, taking the perspective of the forest themselves.
-A territorial and decolonial approach aims to support this engagement that is attentive to the territorialities (Monte-Mór, 2013) that make the Atlantic Forest biome.
-It proposes crossing scales and temporalities for a more comprehensive understanding of heterogeneous worlds amidst socio-spatial transformations, investigating emerging ‘contracolonial’ (Nego Bispo) strategies and their contribution to theory, concepts, methodologies and pedagogies in the broader fields of architecture and urbanism.
-Moreover, this approach can problematise sustainability transition narratives and climate imaginaries, informing critical urban theory and urban planning to imagine and build new materials for a future where urbanisation overcomes its alignment with extractive practices.
+This research explores the agency of the Atlantic Forest, a territory stretching along the coast of South America, to revisit urbanisation processes through environmental lines.
+It revisits the territory's intersections into the past, present and future of socio-spatial transformation, taking the perspective of the forest themselves.
+A territorial and decolonial approach aims to support this engagement by being attentive to the territorialities that make the Atlantic Forest biome of Rio de Janeiro.
+Seeing as marginal to the urban, aldeias, quilombos, favelas, assentamentos, and conservation units (UCs) are yet to be recognised in their socio-spatial prefiguration of insurgent urban realities of sustainability and, most crucially, of mobilisation for validation, solidarity, and a pluriverse of livelihoods and forms of organisation.
+It includes unpacking current urban sustainability transitions as well as conservation and restoration discourses and their spatial implications in everyday life, emphasising the importance of recognising heterogeneous organisational structures and territorialities forming a hybrid of Atlantic Forest as an urban project, or an emergent "urban-natural" space.
+The project proposes crossing scales and temporalities for a more comprehensive understanding of ‘contracolonial’ strategies and their contribution to theory, concepts, methodologies and pedagogies in disciplines involved in climate action.
+Moreover, this approach can problematise sustainability transition narratives and climate imaginaries, informing critical urban theory and urban planning to imagine and build new materials for a future where urbanisation processes overcome their alignment with extractive practices.